In MP voters say govt performed on roads and traffic

 Employment opportunities remains top concern among voters: Survey

-For the urban voters in Madhya Pradesh, the top most priorities were Better Employment Opportunities (70%), Better Hospitals/Primary Healthcare Centres (45%), and Better Law and Order/Policing (41%).
+For the urban voters in Madhya Pradesh, the top most priorities were Better Employment Opportunities (70 per cent), Better Hospitals/Primary Healthcare Centres (45 per cent), and Better Law and Order/Policing (41 per cent).

 The performance of the government on urban voters' priorities of Better Employment Opportunities (1.88 on a scale of 5), Better Hospitals/Primary Healthcare Centres (1.85), and Better Law and Order/Policing (1.84) was rated as Below Average.